8 Ways to Increase Music Advocacy by Involving Others

 My first teaching position was as a band director in grades 5-12 for a small rural school district.
-Instrumentally, the high school band was very unbalanced, but the school staff and community was a treasure-trove of musicians waiting to be tapped.
+Instrumentally, the high school band was very unbalanced, but the school staff and VERY small community were a treasure trove of musicians waiting to be tapped.

 One father had played trumpet in a military band and our superintendent and principal were also trumpeters.
-I found several more parents who were musicians and willing to share their talents.
+I found several more parents and teachers who were also instrumentalists and willing to share their talents.
 I scheduled one evening rehearsal per week so that parents and teachers were able to attend.

-Admittedly, many of the adults had not played in years.
+Admittedly many of the adults had not played in years.
 One parent even asked me to give her a few lessons.
 But, they all got up to speed rather quickly.
-Having a larger, more balanced group greatly enriched the performance experiences for my students and created instant parental support.
+And having a larger more balanced group greatly enriched the performance experiences of my students and created instant parental support.

 But, that was at the high school level.
-Read on for some fun ways you can start increasing music advocacy by involving others at your school at the elementary level.
+Read on for some fun ways you can begin to increase music advocacy for your elementary music classroom.

 We performed two separate concerts, one at school during the day and another in the community in the evening.
 It was AMAZING!
 Both students and staff looked forward to it.
 The superintendent of our large district even took the time to come join in.
 You never know unless you ask.

-I also created a small teacher orchestra that performed for our fifth-grade promotion ceremony every year.
+I also created a small teacher orchestra that performed each year at our fifth-grade promotion ceremony.
 Most of these teachers only got their instruments out once a year.
-One teacher even stored her instrument at school.
+(One teacher even stored her instrument at school.)

 The music provided by these teachers helped to make the event even more special for our fifth-grade students and all of the parents attending the ceremony.
-The teachers enjoyed performing as well.
-It was a fun way to bring back our retirees who continued to play for several years after retirement. 😊
+The teachers enjoyed performing and it was a fun way to bring back our retirees who continued to play for several years after retirement. 😊

 One year, the weatherman from our local TV station did a cameo appearance in our fourth-grade show, “The Weather Man.”
 He was a real sport.
 He actually climbed into the refrigerator box that served as the “television” for our set.
-In the last scene, the audience gasped when the TV came on and a “real celebrity” was inside.
-The “weatherman” even gave us a shout out on the nightly news that evening using some of his lines from our show!
+In the last scene, the audience gasped when the “TV” came on and a “real celebrity” was inside.
+The “weatherman” even gave us a shout-out on the nightly news that evening using some of his lines from our show!

-At the elementary level, many different people can qualify as a “celebrity.”
-Other celebrity performers that you might consider inviting could include policemen, high school or middle school music teachers, high school musicians, local musicians, music teachers from nearby districts, etc.
+At the elementary level, many different people can qualify as “celebrities.”
+Other celebrity performers that you might consider inviting could include policemen, high school or middle school music teachers, high school musicians, local musicians, music teachers from nearby districts, coaches, etc.

 One year, all of our fifth-grade teachers performed cameo roles in “The Dream Catcher.”
 They played the role of the “monsters” in the kids’ dreams.
 The art teacher also had a cameo role.
 She even sang a solo!
 Performing alongside their students was a rewarding experience for the students and teachers.

-Another year, our librarian, who was a double bass player, and our orchestra teacher, who played violin, performed with us.
+Another year, our school librarian played double bass and our orchestra teacher played violin during a grade-level music program.
 They dressed in costume and played the roles of “ma” and “pa” in one of our shows.
-We sang, and danced, and played while “ma” and “pa” fiddled.
-It was so fun!
+We sang, danced, and played Orff instruments while “ma” and “pa” fiddled.
+It was so much fun!

 During our recorder unit, I taught my fifth graders to play a simple 12-bar blues vamp.
-Then we had a guest jazz artist come in and play a classroom performance with us.
+Then we invited a local jazz musician to come and play a classroom performance with us.
 This allowed me to play the piano and keep our group on track while he improvised over the top of our soft recorder vamps.

 Start Slow and Plan for Success

-Begin by implementing one new activity at a time.
+Begin by implementing one new activity that involves others in your music program.
 If it is successful, it might turn into a tradition.

-Before you invite others into your classroom, make sure you have outlined and communicated the details of the event.
-Make sure everyone is on board.
-Be sure your students are musically prepared and they know the behavior expectations as well.
+Before you invite others into your classroom make sure you have outlined and communicated the details of the event.
+Make sure everyone is on the same page.
+And be sure your students are musically prepared and they know the behavior expectations for the activities.

 Think “outside the box” for more positive ways you can involve others in your elementary music program.
 There are many possibilities all around you.
-When you involve others in well-planned and organized events builds your community and builds advocacy.
+When you involve others in well-planned and organized events, you build your community and build advocacy.
 Best of all, your students benefit from these experiences.